 There exists a direct relationship between investment multiplier and MPC.
-That is, the investment multiplier increases with the increase in the MPC.
+For this reason, the investment multiplier increases with the increase in the MPC.

 MPC ↑ k ↑

 However, MPS is inversely related to the investment multiplier.
-As the part of total income is saved and not consumed, leading to a reduction in the multiplying effect.
+This is because, a part of total income is saved and not consumed, leading to a reduction in the multiplying effect.

 MPS ↑ k ↓

 Maximum and Minimum value of the Investment Multiplier